sungsoo-ahn/2025/_posts/2025-04-28-Flow-With-What-You-Know.md

 ---
 layout: distill
 title: Flow With What You Know
-description: In this tutorial post, we provide an accessible introduction to flow-matching and rectified flow models, which are increasingly at the forefront of generative AI applications.
-Typical descriptions of them are usually laden with extensive probability-math equations, which can form barriers to the dissemination and understanding of these models.
+description: We provide an accessible introduction to flow-matching and rectified flow models, which are increasingly at the forefront of generative AI applications.
+Typical descriptions of them are often laden with extensive probability-math equations, which can form barriers to the dissemination and understanding of these models.
 Fortunately, before they were couched in probabilities, the mechanisms underlying these models were grounded in basic physics, which provides an alternative and highly accessible (yet functionally equivalent) representation of the processes involved.
-Let’s flow.
 date: 2025-04-28
 future: true
 htmlwidgets: true